CPD and Events

 Yes, however you should check the terms and conditions of the specific event, as some venues do have restrictions.
 If in doubt, please email [email protected].

 Often our events are recorded; more frequently we have a photographer present.
 This will also be covered within our terms and conditions for each event.

 If you attend an ITI event organised directly by ITI you do so under the understanding that you may be photographed or recorded.
 Any and all photographs, videos, or other recorded media captured may be used by ITI for the purposes of marketing and advertising without any request being made to the featured parties.
 Recordings may be reproduced and sold as part of the overall event materials.

-NB: These FAQs are only valid for ITI events, and not those run independently by Networks and Regional Groups or by other third parties.
+NB: These FAQs are only valid for ITI events, and not those run independently by ITI Networks or by other third parties.